-- 1 must state the name and address of the proposed personal representative, whether the proposed - 2 personal representative was nominated in the will, and if not, the reason why the proposed - 3 personal representative should be appointed. - 4 (d) If the original will is not available to the court and no certified copy of a will probated - 5 in another jurisdiction accompanies the petition, the petition also must state that the will is lost, - 6 destroyed, or otherwise unavailable.
-The contents of the will can be proved by a copy of the will - 7 and the will may be admitted to probate if the court is satisfied that the will was not revoked as - 8 provided in Section 3-308.
+(c) If the petitioner requests the appointment of a personal representative, the petition must state the name and address of the proposed personal representative, whether the proposed personal representative was nominated in the will, and if not, the reason why the proposed personal representative should be appointed.

+(d) If the original will is not available to the court and no certified copy of a will probated in another jurisdiction accompanies the petition, the petition also must state that the will is lost, destroyed, or otherwise unavailable.
+The contents of the will can be proved by a copy of the will and the will may be admitted to probate if the court is satisfied that the will was not revoked as provided in Section 3-308.
+If a copy of the will is not available, the contents of the will can be proved only by clear and convincing proof, and the court shall enter an order setting forth the contents and the names of the witnesses.